 - Every level of Prestige unlocks new permanent additive passive bonus for your account

 The more you progress, the easier it is to build up the resources and your collection.
-With every Prestige level it gets a bit harder to level up, for more details you can check out the XP/Level table.
+With every Prestige level, it gets a bit harder to level up.
+For more details, you can check out the XP/Level table.

-You can see the exact list of all Prestige level perks on the picture below.
+You can see the exact list of all Prestige level perks on the picture above.
 The holy grail of Gwent players is Prestige level 5, because it makes it easier for you to obtain premium cards.
 Lastly, each Wednesday is "Gwentsday" celebration of Gwent, during which all players earn 25% more XP.
 Faction challenges sometimes also award extra XP.

 The reward book